ioannisKatri/Ecommerce-Spring-boot-Angular/README.md

    - In case its changed, additional change should be made on -> /angular-ecomerce/src/app/services/product.service.ts

-1. In spring-boot-ecommerce folder run on terminal the following script to start maven and docker **sh initialize.sh**
+1. In spring-boot-ecommerce folder run on terminal the following script **sh initialize.sh**

 1. In angular-ecomerce folder ->  **npm install**.